Paddy Moloney: The man who put Irish music on the map

 piper on the planet.

-This was the year the Chieftains really hit it big - their music was used in Stanley Kubrick's period drama Barry Lyndon.
+This was the year the Chieftains really hit it big - its music was used in Stanley Kubrick's period drama Barry Lyndon.

 John Peel, the late BBC Radio 1 DJ, was a fan, having had the group on for several radio sessions.

 And a sold-out show at the Royal Albert Hall convinced them to go full-time after more than a decade of performing and recording while juggling day jobs.